revel/examples/README.md

   - Display Facebook user information using OAuth2.

 * [Swagger](https://github.com/go-swagger/go-swagger)
-  - Demonstrates how to incorporate go-swagger into your repo for API's
+  - Demonstrates how to incorporate go-swagger for spec generation